kifumi/aqua-tutorials/chemistry/README.md

 ## Input files

-The folder [input_files](input_files) contains a number of example input files that can be loaded and run by the Qiskit AQUA Chemistry [GUI](https://github.com/Qiskit/aqua-chemistry/README.md#gui) or by the [command line](https://github.com/Qiskit/aqua-chemistry/README.md#command-line) tool.
+The folder [input_files](input_files) contains a number of example input files that can be loaded and run by the Qiskit Aqua Chemistry [GUI](https://github.com/Qiskit/aqua-chemistry/README.md#gui) or by the [command line](https://github.com/Qiskit/aqua-chemistry/README.md#command-line) tool.